Heads of Laboratories

-Dr. Gleeson seeks to understand the causes for pediatric brain diseases so as to improve their diagnosis and, when possible, identify treatments for conditions otherwise thought to be untreatable.
-To identify the genes responsible for recessive disorders, Dr. Gleeson recruits patients in regions of the world where marriage within extended families is relatively common, simplifying the search for inherited mutations.
-Ultimately, these results also contribute to the understanding of human brain development.
+Dr. Gleeson seeks to understand the causes for pediatric brain diseases and, when possible, find treatments for otherwise untreatable conditions.
+To identify the genes responsible for recessive disorders, Dr. Gleeson recruits patients in regions where marriage within extended families is relatively common, simplifying the search for inherited mutations.
+Ultimately, these results contribute to the understanding of human brain development.

 Currently, most diagnostic sequencing is limited to the exome, the small portion of the genome containing DNA that codes for protein.
 However, Dr. Gleeson and others intend to use the uniquely accessible genetics of consanguineous families to help make sense of the rest of the genome, its so-called dark matter, and to transition to whole-genome sequencing, in collaboration with the New York Genome Center.

 Internship in pediatrics, 1991–1992

 Residency in pediatrics, 1992–1993

 Harvard Medical School, 1995–1999

 Associate Professor, 2004–2008